 Jetysu (Seven Rivers)

-The Altyn-Emel National Park is located in the historical and geographical region of Jetysu (Semirechye, or Seven Rivers).
+The Altyn-Emel National Park is located in the historical and geographical region of Jetysu (Seven Rivers).
 It is still not known for certain which rivers gave this territory its name.
 According to various sources, these are Ili (Ile), Karatal, Bien, Aksu, Lepsy, Baskan, Sarkand (Sarkan), Chu (Shu), Tentek, Koksu, Ayaguz, as well as the tributaries of the Ili river - Charyn (Sharyn), Chilik (Shelek), Turgen (Turgen), Issyk (Esik), Talgar and Kaskelen.
 But there is no doubt that the main river of Jetysu is Ili.

 The Ili river originates in the Central Tien Shan in China and flows into the Balkhash lake in Kazakhstan, desalting its western part.